| Play

 have certificate, you have to make the final decision

-as to wheter you will enter your credit card information.
+as to wheter you will enter your credit card information. | Just keep in mind that your

 credit card information carries enough information for scam